 Before the expenditure of any funds from a PHS grant award for which a Financial Conflict of Interest in Research exists, the University will either eliminate the Financial Conflict of Interest in Research or report to the PHS Awarding Component the existence of the Financial Conflict of Interest in Research.
 The report will include required information about the management plan for that Financial Conflict of Interest in Research.
-If, after review, the University determines that a subsequent Financial Conflict of Interest in Research develops or exists, a report of the University's management plan for that Financial Conflict of Interest in Research will be submitted to the PHS Awarding Component within sixty days of the identification of the new Financial Conflict of Interest in Research.
+If, after review, the University determines that a subsequent Financial Conflict of Interest in Research develops or exists, a report of the University's management plan for that Financial Conflict of Interest in Interest in Research develops or exists, a report of the University's management plan for that Financial Conflict of Interest in Interest in Research will be submitted to the PHS Awarding Component within sixty days of the identification of the new Financial Conflict of Interest in Research.